Revelstoke resort guide - a general overview

 - Fantastic off-piste terrain

-- One of the snowiest Canadian ski resorts
+- One of the snowiest Canadian ski resorts (average snowfall of 450 inches each winter)

-- Great cat and heli-skiing facilities
+- Great cat and heli-skiing opportunities

 - Great views of the Columbia valley